C# Struct: Everything you need to know

 Definition

-To define a custom structure declaration in C#, we use the struct
+To define a struct in C#, we use the struct

 keyword: